CoreOne2/cybersecurity-portfolio/networking-cheatsheet.md

 Multi-Factor Authentication (MFA): Mitigate the impact of stolen credentials from spyware or phishing attacks.

+The Red Team (The Offense)
+The Red Team acts as adversary emulators.
+They are ethical hackers tasked with evaluating the effectiveness of an organization’s security posture by simulating realistic, full-scope attacks.

+Key Responsibilities
+Adversary Emulation: Mimicking the exact Tactics, Techniques, and Procedures (TTPs) of real-world threat actors (mapped to the MITRE ATT&CK framework).

+Multi-Vector Attacks: Combining social engineering (phishing, pretexting), network exploitation, physical security breaches (e.g., tailgating into a server room), and custom malware development.

+Objective-Driven Operations: Rather than just finding bugs, they target specific goals—such as exfiltrating a sensitive database or obtaining domain admin access—without getting caught.

 Immutable Backups: Maintain offline or air-gapped backups to recover quickly from ransomware attacks without paying ransoms.